 Other price risk represents the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instruments or its issuer, or factors affecting all similar financial instruments traded in the market.
 However the management believes that the such risk is minimal with nil or insignificant impact on Company's performance.

-Parry Sugars Refinery India Private Limited Notes forming part of the financial statements as of and for the year ended March 31, 2022 (All amounts in lakhs unless otherwise stated)
+Parry Sugars Refinery India Private Limited Notes forming part of the financial statements as of and for the year ended March 31, 2023 (All amounts are in Rupees lakh unless otherwise stated)